Mayor Candidates Respond: Budget Priorities - WBBJ TV

 Ahead of the City of Jackson Municipal Election, we sat down with five of the mayoral candidates for their responses on a series of topics.

 Each candidate was asked the same questions and given equal time to respond.
-The second question involves the city budget and how they would prioritize spending.
 See the video above to hear the responses from each of the candidates, and stay with us as we present additional topics each day throughout the week.

 Note: A sixth candidate was unavailable to be interviewed.